statisticalbiotechnology/cb2030/README.md

 This site contains some of the material of the course CB2030, including:

 * the [schedule](https://statisticalbiotechnology.github.io/cb2030/general/schedule) of the course
+* the [prerequisites](https://statisticalbiotechnology.github.io/cb2030/general/prerequisites) in terms of knowledge for the course
 * instruction for the [preparations](prep/readme) needed before each questions and answer session
 * previous years [questions and answers](qa/readme)
 * this years [questions](questions/readme)